 Measurable Objectives Key Activities / Measured By Accomplishment or Update 1.
-Increase the caregivers served through collaboration with ALTC staff, Department of Social and Health Services Aging and Long Term Supports Administration, and local provider networks to engage potentially eligible individual. update Outreach Milestone, as needed. • Provide staff and local provider network training/ program information. • Staff and Advisory Council The Outreach plan submitted for 2021 has a list of completed outreach for 2020 and 2021.
+Increase the caregivers served through collaboration with ALTC staff, Department of Social and Health Services Aging and Long Term Supports Administration, and local provider networks to engage potentially eligible individual. • The Outreach plan submitted for 2021 has a list of completed outreach for 2020 and 2021.
 2019, 2020, 2021: Quarterly AAA, HCS, and DDA Provider & Partner meetings to share program updates and reminders.
 Annual reviewed and updated MDT milestones; analyzed trends, barriers, and churn of clients.
 2021: Requested and recruited for an increased MDT case manager to assist with program growth.
-Presentations about Aging services to the following local groups in 2019-2020: Kitsap Aging Advisory Council Tribal Community Services staff Faith-based communities 2.
-Target program outreach to caregivers to increase caregiver dyads served. update Outreach Milestone, as needed • Provide T-CARE screenings & 2019, 2020, 2021: Quarterly AAA, HCS, and DDA Provider & Partner meetings to share program updates and reminders for dyad growth Annual reviewed and updated MDT milestones; analyzed trends, barriers, and churn of clients.
-2020 Mailed out approx. 90 TCare Surveys to newly identified caregivers, from I&A contacts.
+Presentations about Aging services to the following local groups in 2019-2020: • Kitsap Aging Advisory Council Completion Date: 01/2023 Tribal Community Services staffFaith-based communities Target program outreach to caregivers to increase caregiver dyads served. update Outreach Milestone, as needed • Provide T-CARE screenings & access to customized care plans for caregivers.
+2019, 2020, 2021: Quarterly AAA, HCS, and DDA Provider & Partner meetings to share program updates and reminders for dyad growth Annual reviewed and updated MDT milestones; analyzed trends, barriers, and churn of clients.
+Provide person centered counseling and customized services and supports to newly identified caregivers (e.g., 2020 Mailed out approximately 90 TCare Surveys to newly identified caregivers, from I&A contacts.